Off-Grid Water System Guide

 • Purification

-Never assume surface water is safe without treatment.
+Never assume surface water is safe to drink.

 2️⃣ Water Storage: Your Safety Net